wultra/powerauth-mobile-sdk/docs/Runtime-Security.md

 Note that the attack may be even performed without root on some devices and operating systems, using some insufficient system design.
 For example:

-1. An attacker can prepare an app with the Accessibility service support on Android and tricks the user into activating such a service.
+1. An attacker can prepare an app with Accessibility service support on Android and trick the user into activating such a service.
 2. The attacker can record the PIN code using the accessibility service in the case of an incorrect PIN code implementation.
 3. The attacker can launch the app from the background:
     - use the accessibility service to replay the PIN code
     - navigate through the app using taps and other gestures
     - type in the payment details
-    - replay the PIN code again and confirm payment
+    - replay the PIN code again and confirm the payment

 As a result, mobile apps with high-security requirements cannot rely on the OS security features.
 Instead, they need to protect themselves with advanced obfuscation, app integrity checks, and proactive anti-tampering features.